-Students seeking licensure to teach secondary subjects (grades 9-12) must complete the mi nor and in addition complete student teaching.
-These components are designed to meet program applications and the student teaching and the student teaching. roval standards established by the North Carolina State Board of Education.
-EDUC 2000 Introduction to Teaching and Educational Technology 3 EDUC 3100 Theories of Teaching and Learning 3 EDUC 3101 Learning Environments and Professional Practice EDUC 3108 Multiliteracies in the Content Areas 3 PSYCH 1350 Adolescent Psychology PSYCH 2940 Psychology of Exceptionalities 3 +Methods course appropriate for subject area 0-3 Total for minor: 18-21 Student Teaching 12 EDUC 4500 Professional Leadership Seminar 3 Permission of the Teacher Education Council Required.
+Students seeking licensure to teach secondary subjects (grades 9-12) must complete the mind or and in addition complete student teaching.
+These components are designed to meet program appro- val standards established by the North Carolina State Board of Education.
+EDUC 2000 Introduction to Teaching and Educational Technology 3 EDUC 3100 Theories of Teaching and Learning 3 EDUC 3101 Learning Environments and Professional Practice 3 EDUC 3108 Multiliteracies in the Content Areas 3 PSYC 1500 Human Development 3 PSYC 2940 Psychology of Exceptionalities 3 +Methods course appropriate for subject area 0-3 Total for minor: 18-21